 All lumacaftor-responsive clones were CD4+ (as assessed by flow cytometry) and anti-HLA antibody blocking experiments revealed that T-cell activation was HLA class II-restricted (Figure 2A).
 Drugs activate T-cells through direct reversible HLA binding or through the covalent modification of proteins.
 Covalently-modified proteins are processed into peptides within antigen presenting cells, some of which associate with HLA molecules for presentation to T-cells.8 The pathway of drug presentation can be determined in vitro through exclusion of antigen presenting cells, antigen presenting cells pulsing assays (antigen presenting cell washing removes weakly bound drug), fixation of antigen presenting cells (fixation blocks protein processing) and addition of glutathione (glutathione blocks the binding of reactive drugs to thiol-containing proteins).
 Lumacaftor-responsive CD4+ clones required antigen presenting cells for effective drug presentation.
 Lumacaftor-pulsed antigen presenting cells did not stimulate the clones to proliferate, whereas fixation of antigen presenting cells and addition of glutathione had no effect on the lumacaftor-specific T-cell response (Figure 2B).
 These data indicate that lumacaftor binds directly to HLA class II molecules to activate the T-cell clones.

 Collectively, these data show for the first time a strong patient-specific lymphocytic response to lumacaftor.
 At the same time, we could demonstrate that there was no response to ivacaftor or tezacaftor.
-Thus T-cell cloning enabled detection of the specific allergy-causing compound contained in the fixed CFTR modulator combination therapy lumacaftor/ivacaftor.
+Thus T-cell cloning enabled detection of the likely allergy-causing compound contained in the fixed CFTR modulator combination therapy lumacaftor/ivacaftor.
 These data suggest that the allergic reaction in our patient was potentially caused by lumacaftor-specific CD4+ lymphocytes, which led to discontinuation of lumacaftor/ivacaftor therapy and cessation of clinical symptoms in our patient.
 We therefore speculate that the detection of T-lymphocytes reactive to specific CFTR modulators may be useful for future diagnosis, clinical management, therapeutic decision-making and for individualized therapeutic approaches in rare cases of T-cell-mediated allergy against CFTR modulators.
 This will be of great importance for patients who develop allergy to the components of highly effective triple therapy CFTR modulators.

 Jobst F Roehmel, MD

-Monday Ogese, PhD
+Monday O Ogese, PhD

 Alexander Rohrbach, MSc